craftcms/commerce-stripe/README.md

 ### Plan-Switching Options

+In addition to the values you POST to Commerce’s [`commerce/subscriptions/switch` action](https://craftcms.com/docs/commerce/4.x/dev/controller-actions.html#post-subscriptions-switch), the Stripe gateway supports these options:

 #### `prorate`

 If this parameter is set to `true`, the subscription switch will be [prorated](https://stripe.com/docs/billing/subscriptions/upgrade-downgrade#proration).
 Defaults to `false`.

 #### `billImmediately`

 If this parameter is set to `true`, the subscription switch is billed immediately.
-Otherwise, the cost (or credit, if `prorate` is set to `true` and switching to a cheaper plan) is applied to the next invoice.
+Otherwise, the cost (or credit, if `prorate` is set to `true` when switching to a cheaper plan) is applied to the next invoice.

 > [!WARNING]
 > If the billing periods differ, the plan switch will be billed immediately and this parameter will be ignored.